calebestesclientsuccess-hub/RP-Website-11-2-2025-3/replit.md

 # Revenue Party - GTM Systems Website

 ## Overview
 Revenue Party is a marketing website for a Go-to-Market (GTM) consultancy, specializing in deploying comprehensive revenue generation systems.
-The site showcases services like "Your Fullstack Sales Unit" through a dark-mode design with minimal animations, focusing on conversion over visual complexity.
+The site showcases services like "Your Fullstack Sales Unit" through a dark-mode design, focusing on conversion over visual complexity.
 It targets a B2B SaaS audience (founders and GTM leaders) with an emphasis on data-driven decision-making.
 The project prioritizes SEO optimization, maintainability, and fast performance.
+The platform includes a comprehensive CMS for managing blog posts, video content, and site configurations.

 ## User Preferences
 - Dark mode is the default theme